joaotavora/rassumfrassum/README.md

 `jsonrpc.py` handles bare JSONRPC/pipe logistics and is completely ignorant of LSP.
 It deals with protocol framing and I/O operations.

-`lspylex.py` is the entry point with command-line processing.
-It knows about LSP requests, responses, and notifications, but ideally shouldn't know anything about particular custom handling of specific message types.
-This objective isn't fully realized yet, but the goal is for it to be "frameworky".
+`dada.py` is the entry point with command-line processing.
+It knows about LSP requests, responses, and notifications, and does the bookkeeping and tracking for the aggregation, the timeouts etc.
+Shouldn't know anything about particular custom handling of specific message types.

-`lsp_router.py` contains the business logic that uses the `lspylex.py` facilities.
+`lsp_router.py` contains the business logic that uses the `dada.py` facilities.
 Special handling for the `initialize` and `shutdown` requests lives here.
-The `textDocument/publishDiagnostics` aggregation should also be here, though it may not be fully realized yet.
+The `textDocument/publishDiagnostics` aggregation logic should be here, but totally agnostic from the synchronization managed by `dada.py`.

 ## Testing

-There's a single test at `test/test.sh`.
-It uses a simple `client.py` and `server.py` (multiple copies can be spawned to emulate multiple servers) and creates a fifo to wire up the stdio connections.
+There's are tests under `test/`.
+It uses simple `client.py` and and `server.py` scripts (multiple copies can be spawned to emulate multiple servers) and creates a fifo to wire up the stdio connections.
 The stderr output from this test is useful for understanding how the multiplexer operates.
+All tests can be run with `test/run-all.sh`.

 ## Options